adewaledamilare/ATM--Cash-Machine--Simulation-Program/README.md

 Simulation of an Automated Teller Machine (ATM) with 500pounds minimum balance

-This is a simulation of a Cash Machine used to carry out day to day banking transactions.
+This program is written in C++.

-This is a simulation of a Cash Machine used to carry out day to day banking transactions.
+It is a simulation of a Cash Machine used to carry out day to day banking transactions.

 To use it, just instantiate an object of the Class 'Account' and call on the member functions